austin-tw/ZenFlow-WebSecurity-P4/README.md

 # Vulnerability Fixes

+## Promote 'user' to 'superUser' when log-in count exceed 4

+We learned to escalate user privilege based on login count from ‘user’ to ‘superUser” from the course lab.
+But it turns out to be a significant vulnerability.
+So the login count-based user escalation was removed to secure the web app.

 ## Alert: Cookie without SameSite Attribute

 To fix the vulnerability, I added `sameSite: "lax"` to the cookie settings in app.js.